UNGwillow/Magnetic-Nanowire-Dynamics-Simulation/README.md

-# Magnetic Nanowire Alignment Dynamics & EMT Property Prediction Simulation
+# Magnetic Nanorod Alignment Dynamics & EMT Property Prediction Simulation

 ## 📝 Overview

-This MATLAB code simulates the 2D rotational alignment dynamics of magnetic nanowire fillers dispersed in a viscous fluid under an external magnetic field.
+This MATLAB code simulates the 2D rotational alignment dynamics of magnetic nanorod fillers dispersed in a viscous fluid under an external magnetic field.
 Furthermore, it predicts the relative changes in the composite's effective conductivity/resistance and permittivity/capacitance based on the calculated alignment state using Effective Medium Theory (EMT, Maxwell-Garnett type).
 This simulation was developed to understand the working principle and predict the performance of magnetic field-responsive flexible sensors.

 ## ✨ Key Features